yourWaifu/sleepy-discord/source/compile.html.md

 cd buildtools/
 make -f Makefile.linux
 ```
 Call those commands in your shell, and you're done.
+It should compile a file called libsleepy_discord.a.

 ##The Next Step
 Now that you have a compiled Sleepy Discord, head over to [How to Link](link.html) to link it to a new or existing project.